 - A disgruntled patient files a report or compliant

-Receiving a Letter From a Fraud Investigator: What Next?
+I Received a Letter From a State or Federal Fraud Investigator: What Next?

-The Inspector General employs a host of investigators and auditors who are exceptional at spotting inconsistencies and unusual patterns in purchasing and billing.
+The Department of Health & Human Services' Office of Inspector General (OIG) employs a host of investigators and auditors who are exceptional at spotting inconsistencies and unusual patterns in purchasing and billing.
 The investigator may ask you to provide certain documents or request to interview you and / or request to interview your employees.

 If federal and state investigators come knocking on your door for an interview, chances are these agencies have already invested significant time and resources investigating your case, and therefore might already have solid evidence against you or your practice.
 Please take note that anything you say to the investigator may be used to find you guilty of fraud, even if you are told you “are not the target of the investigation.”